The National Professional Qualification of Middle Leadership NPQML

 - Minimum of 1 elective module session (½ day) on one or more of the following areas:

-Leading in an inner city school; Accelerating outcomes of disadvantaged pupils; staff well-being; leading in a faith school context; leading in the Early Years; SEND.
+Leading in an inner city school; Accelerating outcomes of disadvantaged pupils; staff workload and well-being; leading in a faith school context; leading in the Early Years; SEND.

 - School based improvement project and case study (4500 words)